 Our Strategic Direction: Towards 2030 is centred around the organising principles From, With and For, which will enable us to create a learning ecosystem that will nourish, sustain and grow our efforts and contributions towards reconciliation.
 Our vision is for students to learn From Aboriginal and Torres Strait Islander peoples, With their peers, staff and the wider community, For the enduring purpose and benefits of a just, equitable and reconciled Australia.
 Students will gain the wisdom to walk alongside Aboriginal and Torres Strait Islander people, committed to achieving reconciliation in Australia.

 Therefore, this commitment to and vision for reconciliation requires us to stand alongside Aboriginal and Torres Strait Islander peoples in support of the agency, voice, and self-determination they have sought and expressed through the Uluru Statement from the Heart and Imagination Declaration.

-In 2020, we started forming our first Reconciliation Action Plan, which commits us to continuing to promote an understanding of Aboriginal and Torres Strait Islander peoples, communities, cultures, histories, heritage and aspirations.
+In 2020, we began forming our first Reconciliation Action Plan, which commits us to continuing to promote an understanding of Aboriginal and Torres Strait Islander peoples, communities, cultures, histories, heritage and aspirations.
 In the RAP, the School has committed to achieving 24 new targets which span across Narragunnawali’s three categories: Relationships, Respect and Opportunities.